How to Write Peer Feedback [7 Effective Tips]

 1. Prepare ahead of time

 Before giving peer feedback, it is important to prepare yourself.
-Write down what you want to say so there are no gaps in the conversation.
+Writing down what you want to say helps to ensure there are no gaps in the conversation and also provides a clear writing structure for improving as a communicator and writer.
 Confirm with your manager that your peer is comfortable with receiving peer feedback and whether or not they would like to be present during the conversation.
 It is also helpful to speak with the employee beforehand about any sensitivities that may arise in the peer review process.

 Create a safe space for them by telling them you will respect their concerns throughout peer feedback conversations and remind them that this step is an opportunity for improvement which can only lead to better performance at work.